yliu6680/take-home-exercise/README.md

 ![image](https://github.com/yliu6680/imooc-news-config/blob/master/Null_Input.png)

-## Anlysis And Implementations
+## Analysis And Implementations

 ### Implementation of Interpreting Data To Graph

 I utilized the Java IO package to read the city.txt.

-Hashmap and Hashset is usded to store the graph as adjacent list.
+Hashmap and Hashset is used to store the graph as adjacent list.
 Hashmap's key will be the heads of all lists, and value will be the adjacent list.
 Hashset will store the adjacent list for each head.
 In each line, I will format the string and split it into to cities name, and try to update the adjacent list.
 Each city name could be head of the adjacent list, so we need to find the list and add another city name in the hashset.

 ### Implementation Of The Searching Algorithm

-I implemented the algorithm by Breath First Search, it's an algorithm first expand all neighbour nodes of the origin node, and then go deeper of the graph.
+I implemented the algorithm by Breath First Search, it's an algorithm first expand all neighbor nodes of the origin node, and then go deeper of the graph.

-The data structure I used for my algorithm is queue, and implemneted by Java LinkedList.
+The data structure I used for my algorithm is queue, and implemented by Java LinkedList.
 I also used hashset to record all visited node, in case there are any loops in the graph.
 The stops could be describe as follow:

    1. Add the origin city name in the queue.
    2. Poll the queue, and get a city name.